Introduction goes here

 23

-Letters of general attorney in England for one year for John Devereux Deveros, who is setting out to Aquitaine in the king's service, to stay there in the company of Edward, prince of Aquitaine and Wales, nominating Hugh de Monnington Monyngton and Philip Holgot Holgote alternately.
+Letters of general attorney in England for one year for Deveros John Devereux , who is going to Aquitaine in the king's service, to stay there in the company of Edward [of Woodstock], prince of Aquitaine and Wales , nominating Monyngton Hugh de Monnington and Holgote Philip Holgot alternately.

 23.2